On December 14, NGOs wrote to all agriculture Ministers regarding the development of plant proteins in the European Union.

-On May 29, European NGOs, including Fern, sent an open letter to the EU Commission for Agriculture Phil Hogan to make recommendations on the EU's upcoming protein plan.
+On October 18, European NGOs and networks, including Fern, sent an open letter to the Permanent Representation of Austria, on the occasion of the Austrian presidency, to make recommendations on the EU's upcoming protein plan.
 They include:

 To avoid catastrophic climate change all sectors of the economy need to radically and rapidly reduce greenhouse gas emissions.